Stat184-Spring2025/Sec4_FP_Li_Osilan_AlMamari/README.md

 COVID-19 reshaped global health policy, overwhelmed hospitals, and challenged public infrastructure.
 In this project, we use publicly available data from trusted sources to answer the following questions:

 1. **How did daily case counts change across major countries over time?**
-2. **What is the relationship between vaccination rates and death rates?**
+2. **What is the relationship between vaccination rates and death rates in the US?**
 3. **How did ICU capacity respond to COVID-19 waves across countries?**

 Through careful data cleaning, transformation, and visualization in R, we aim to uncover patterns that could inform future pandemic responses.